mdmtk/docs/edge/source/guide/xml/response.md

         </characteristic-error>
     </wap-provisioningdoc>

+####Sub-Group Characteristic-Error

+Sub-Group Characteristic-Errors (SGC Errors) are those that appear within TLCs/SGCs.
+If a TLC or SGC in a Result XML document contains an SGC error, it indicates that the Behavior requested by the corresponding SGC was rejected.
+This means a that portion of the behavior requested by the enclosing TLC was not performed by the CSP.
+Any behaviors requested outside of the SGC may have been applied even though the SGC contained an error.

->Note: The XML CSP enables you to control how MXMS will handle top-level characteristic errors.
+>Note: The [XmlMgr Feature Type](../guide/csp/xml) enables you to control how MXMS will handle top-level characteristic errors.
 Consult the XML CSP reference in this guide for more information.

-### Sub Characteristic Error
-Some CSPs contain 'sub-characteristics' which provide for a grouping of settings to be applied to a specific feature of the CSP.
-The CSP may report a `characteristic-error` at this level when all settings within that sub-characteristic have failed to be applied.
-Other settings outside of the sub-characteristic may have been applied.
-Below is an example:
+The following XML Documents demonstrate what a Result XML Document with an SGC Error would look like:

-XML Submitted
+Request XML Document Submitted

     :::xml
     <wap-provisioningdoc>